juanbkm/donor2019/content/modalities/partnership-framework-arrangements.md

 draft: false
 ---

-Framework Cofinancing Arrangements (FCAs) encompass a wide range of partnerships that facilitates better planning and coordination of joint cofinancing activities.
-They help increase the predictability of cofinancing volumes, reduce the need for detailed negotiations for each transaction, and streamline processes for reporting and information exchange.
-An agreement or memorandum of understanding serves as documentation for FCAs.
-In particular, FCAs
+PFAs can come in different forms—from a memorandum of understanding to an aide memoire to a framework cofinancing agreement─ depending on the preferences and limitations of a financing partner.
+For instance, ADB and the Agence Française de Développement (AFD) have a Partnership Framework Arrangement, ADB and the Eurasian Development Bank have a Framework Cofinancing Arrangement, and ADB and KfW have a Memorandum of Agreement.

+Generally, PFAs detail the guiding principles of the partnership, the institutions’ common objectives, the scope of their cooperation and activities, and processes for monitoring, reporting, information exchange, and evaluation.
+PFAs may be updated through exchanges of letters.
+Specifically, PFAs

 * formalize the country, sector, and drivers of change priorities of the financing partner

 * establish the terms and mode of cofinancing

-* identify the roles and responsibilities of each party (such as project administration and information sharing); and/or
+* identify the roles and responsibilities of each party (such as project administration and information sharing)

-* indicate the financing partner’s amount available for cofinancing over a period.
+* indicate the financing partner’s amount available for cofinancing over a period

+ADB’s first PFA, framework cofinancing agreement, was with the Government of Japan in 2007.
+This FCA, which they formalized as the “Framework Agreement for the Implementation of the Accelerated Cofinancing Scheme,” committed between $1 billion and $2 billion (equivalent) over 5 years for projects that enhance climate investments, strengthen regional cooperation, and support energy efficiency for countries in Central Asia, the Caucasus, and the Pacific.
+This was followed by agreements with the Republic of Korea and the Islamic Development Bank (IsDB) in 2008, the People’s Republic of China in 2009, and France's AFD in 2010.

-In 2019, ADB had active FCAs with 13 financing partners, with a total funding envelope of US$18.75 billion.
-Under these agreements, ten projects amounting to $3.74 billion were signed in 2019.
+In 2019, ADB had active FPAs with 11 financing partners, with a total funding envelope of about $20.25 billion.
+Two were expanded in 2019—those for the Agence Française de Développement and the KfW and one was newly signed, the Asian Infrastructure Investment Bank.
+Under all active FCAs, ten projects amounting to $3.74 billion were signed in 2019.
+This represents 77% of sovereign cofinancing operations for the year.

 {{< fca >}}